bhattgauravNIT/DSA/Data Structures/Tree/Notes/Notes.md

             **Intuition**:
                     In level order traversal the first node of every level is the part of the left view for that specific level.
-Do a per level level order tareversal and see for i=0th node of every level.
+Do a per level level order traversal and see for i=0th node of every level.

             Algo: